HenrikSamuelsson/doxygen-style-guide/README.md

-# doxygen-style-guide
+# Doxygen Style Guide

-A style guide for Doxygen usage on C projects.
+A style guide for Doxygen usage in projects based on the C programming language.